pablodecm/paper-inferno/paper/paper.md

 \prod_{i=0}^{c}\mathcal{L}_C^i(\boldsymbol{\theta})$.
 In Bayesian
-terminology, this approach is referred as the Laplace approximation [@laplace1986memoir] where the log joint density (including the priors) is expanded around the MAP to an multi-dimensional normal approximation of the posterior
+terminology, this approach is referred as the Laplace approximation [@laplace1986memoir] where the log joint density (including the priors) is expanded around the MAP to a multi-dimensional normal approximation of the posterior
 density:
 $$